COVID-19 IMPACT ON SERVICES - Please read

 In keeping with Government Guidelines external services such as Landscaping, window cleaning, external painting, render cleaning, pressure washing etc are all designated as key works and can be progressed, if carried out by a sole operator who implements social distancing and has availability of PPE etc. This obviously is dependent on our contractors having the staff to undertake the works and we will assess whether works can be undertaken on a scheme by scheme basis.

-5. Emergency repairs only
+6. Emergency repairs

 • Gas repairs call Saltire on 0845 606 1555